ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | `custom`       | `custom`          | 1 - 100 IOPS/GB |   100 - 48,000 | 1024 MBps      | 10 GB - 16,000 |
 {: caption="Table 1.
 Block Storage profiles and performance levels." caption-side="bottom"}

-^1^ IOPS values are based on 16k I/O size.
+[^tabletext1]: IOPS values are based on 16k I/O size.
+[^tabletext2]: Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
+The higher the IOPS that you specify, the higher the throughput.
+Maximum throughput is 1024 MBps.

-^2^ Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+IOPS values are based on 16k I/O size.
+Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.

 Moving volumes across volume-profiles that belong to different families is not allowed.
 {: restriction}